 Since private student loans have various terms and conditions, make sure to shop around with several lenders to find your best rate.

 One of the biggest challenges of paying off debt is keeping up with interest.
 Fortunately, you might be able to refinance your student loans for a lower interest rate.

 To qualify to refinance student loans, you’ll need a decent credit score and steady income (or you can apply with a creditworthy cosigner).
 Not only can refinancing potentially get you a lower rate, but it also lets you choose new repayment terms.

 You could choose a shorter term, which could raise your monthly payments but get you out of debt faster.
 Or you could go with a longer term, which would result in lower monthly bills.
 Before you make your selection, use our student loan refinancing calculator to estimate the long-term costs of your new student loan repayment plan.

 A third benefit of refinancing is that it can simplify your debt repayment.
 If you refinance multiple student loans, you combine them into one.
 So instead of keeping track of multiple payments, you will only have to manage a single bill each month.

-Note that refinancing is different than federal consolidation, which involves combining multiple federal student loans into a Direct Consolidation Loan and does not lower your interest rate.
+Note that refinancing is different from federal consolidation, which involves combining multiple federal student loans into a direct consolidation loan and does not lower your interest rate.
 With refinancing, you can combine both types, federal and private.